Eating Bugs in Thailand – What A Scorpion Tastes Like

 Water beetles.
 Credit: Takoradee / Wikimedia Commons

-Grasshoppers – Bestselling bugs on the market.
-Crunchier than potato chips, airier than pork skin.
+Grasshoppers — The bestsellers on the market.
+Crunchier than potato chips, lighter than pork rinds.

 Fried grasshoppers - eating bugs in Thailand